CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 on the protection of individuals with regard to the procession of personal data and on

-(hereinafter "the Directive").
+the free movement of such data (hereinafter "the Directive").
 Directive is concerned, as is

 all the work of the European Union, primarily in creating single economic market across